wix-incubator/http-functions/packages/http-functions-parser/README.md

 addDataType(Person);
 ```

-Thant's it!
+That's it!
 Now you can do something like the following and it will work like a charm:
 ```js
 const { toJSON, fromJSON, addDataType } = require('http-functions-parser');